 Chinese telecom equipment maker Huawei’s revenue is likely to reduce to around $700-800 million from $1.2 billion in 2017

-After the US and Australia blocked Huawei, ZTE, the Department of Telecommunications (DoT) has decided to bar Huawei and ZTE for trials to develop 5G use cases for India.
+After the US and Australia blocked Huawei, ZTE, the Department of Telecommunications (DoT) has decided to bar Huawei and ZTE from trials to develop 5G use cases for India.
 Cisco, Samsung, Ericsson and Nokia are some of the telecom giants that have made it to DoT’s list of companies for the partnership in 5G trials.

 Telecom secretary, Aruna Sundarajan said that DoT had received affirmation from the companies in the involvement of rolling out the next generation technology.
 She cited security reasons behind the exclusion of the Chinese telecom equipment makers.